Wasabi Wallet Download, Features and CoinJoin Guide

 Non-custodial

-You control the private keys yourself instead of relying on a third party to hold your funds.
-This is better for users who value direct control and want to reduce custody risk.
+You control your own private keys and do not rely on a custodian to hold your assets.
+It is best suited to users who value direct control over funds and want to reduce custody risk.

 CoinJoin and BTC privacy enhancement

-CoinJoin increases the difficulty of on-chain flow analysis and helps improve the traceability profile of your UTXOs.
+CoinJoin increases the difficulty of on-chain flow analysis and helps users improve the traceability profile of their UTXOs.

 Desktop-first experience

-Wasabi is mainly designed for desktop use and suits users who want to manage wallets, address labels, transfer history and UTXOs more carefully.
+Wasabi is designed mainly for desktop use and suits users who want to manage wallets, address labels, transaction records and UTXOs more carefully.

 Recommended workflow for new users